Bristol Beacon: First rebuild, 1901

-The second hall was closed for remodelling in 1935, as it was difficult for all of the audience to see the orchestra performing.
-It re-opened the following December.
+Second rebuild, 1951

 Though much of Bristol was bombed during the Battle of Britain, the Colston Hall survived most of the Second World War.
 On 5 February 1945, a discarded cigarette started a large fire that burned down the hall for a second time.
 The organ was destroyed, and the main auditorium was reduced to pieces of charred wood and hot metal.

 The hall was refurbished and initially used in 1951 to commemorate the Festival of Britain.
 It was designed by J Nelson Meredith and constructed by William Cowlin.
 It included improvements in the building's acoustics and a modern heating and ventilation system.
 The organ was rebuilt by Harrison & Harrison and housed in a grille behind the stage, out of view of most of the audience.
 It has 5,372 pipes, ranging from 1 inch (whistle) to 32 feet (sub-bass).
 Acts from the United States began to appear at the hall, having been restricted by the Musicians' Union for the previous 20 years.
 In 1966, the building was Grade II listed by English Heritage.
+The Rapier Players had given notice to terminate their lease of the Little Theatre in 1961, and Bristol Old Vic took it over from 1963 until 1980.
+Thereafter, the Little Theatre was turned into a bar, which the hall, due to its temperance origins, had always lacked.

 The first computerised booking system was installed in February 1983.
 In 1990, the hall briefly closed as part of a £500,000 modernisation programme to rewire the building and improve the technical facilities, as well as redecorate the backstage area.
 In 1999, removable seats were installed in the front of the stalls, to cater for rock concerts where fans at the front wanted to move around freely, as well as increasing capacity.
-The official capacity of the hall is now 2,075.
+The official capacity of the hall was then 2,075.